odoo/documentation/purchase/overview/difference.rst

 ============

-A **RfQ** is interesting when you have never purchased the products with that supplier before and therefore don’t know their price.
+A **RfQ** is interesting when you have never purchased the products with that supplier before and therefore don't know their price.
 It is also useful if you want to challenge your suppliers once you have a well-established relationship with them.
 You can also use it to assess the cost of a project and see if it makes it feasible.